Get auto insurance that’s right for you

 Accident Benefits: This covers medical expenses not covered by a provincial health plan, plus loss of income as the result of an auto accident.
 In some provinces, you may be entitled to additional benefits if you are someone's caregiver.
 Accident Benefits are paid regardless of who was at fault in an accident.
 Not available in Quebec.

-Direct Compensation Property Damage (DCPD): Available only in New Brunswick, Nova Scotia, Ontario, P.E.I. and Quebec, this covers the cost of loss or damage to your car in an accident for which you were not entirely responsible.
+Direct Compensation Property Damage (DCPD): Available only in New Brunswick, Nova Scotia, Ontario, P.E.I. and Newfoundland, this covers the cost of loss or damage to your car in an accident for which you were not entirely responsible.
 To qualify, the other driver has to be identified, insured and found to be at least partially at fault.
 In some provinces, you can no longer sue another person for damage to your car.

 Your insurance company will look at the degree to which you are responsible for the accident and your deductible to determine how much compensation you will receive.
 You will be paid if you were partly or not at all responsible for the accident.
 Be sure to review your car insurance policy for specific details, restrictions and exclusions.
-All insurance claims are subject to a deductible.

 You may want additional coverage to be sure you’re fully protected in case of an automobile accident, theft or damage.
 Here are some coverage options to consider: